 The best way to begin is by doing your research.
-Adhere to deadlines and word-limits.
 Spend time looking over the Princeton website, get to know what current undergraduates are saying about the school, familiarize yourself with the various majors, and imagine yourself there.
-If possible visit the campus, allow yourself to get excited about this opportunity, and make every effort to gain a sense of why Princeton is the ideal academic environment for you!
+If possible, visit the campus (virtually), allow yourself to get excited about this opportunity, and make every effort to gain a sense of why Princeton is the ideal academic environment for you!

 Located in a suburban setting, Princeton is primarily a residential campus with a strong liberal arts focus.
 Its residential college structure, freshman seminars, and preceptorial system support the tight-knit student community.
 These are hallmarks of an education at Princeton and demonstrate the university’s commitment to student-centered learning within the context of a diverse student body, faculty, and staff.

 Remember to allow your writing to express your voice as you address the following Princeton supplemental questions; consider how your responses reveal your intellectual curiosity, passion for learning, and engagement with the world.

 Princeton University supplemental application prompts

 Briefly elaborate on an activity, organization, work experience, or hobby that has been particularly meaningful to you.
 (Please respond in about 150 words)

 It’s very common for students to talk about their experiences in general terms, but you will stand out by telling real stories that will reveal (at least very briefly) not only what you did but what you learned as a result.
 For example, while earning leadership badges with the Girl Scouts, you could write about how you took on a leadership role by organizing a community tree-planting initiative or mental health awareness program.
 Explain why that role was meaningful to you.
 Or you may have needed to take on additional responsibility at a job that required a lot of creativity.
 If you have played guitar or have been writing poetry for several years, how have these hobbies shaped you?
 What do these experiences reveal about your character and values?